nicholaswmin/dom/README.md

 w/o messing with native prototypes.

-## Why these 3 methods?

-They're the ones *we* commonly use 80% of the time.
+## why

-I sometimes need to write demo/usage HTML files for WebComponents.
+I sometimes need to write a small demo/usage HTML files for.. say a WebComponent.
 I want these demo files to be stupidly simple w/o dependencies
 but the verbosity of the native API makes it unergonomic & clutters up the file.

+Ergo, this.

 On the other hand, if I were to keep adding stuff here, I might as well just use jQuery or an actual MVC framework.
+That's why it's just 3 methods.

-Just modify the source with your own methods if you need to.
+You can modify the source with your own methods if you need to.

 [demo/sandbox][website]